If you park your car, truck or SUV outdoors at night, beware.

 "It ended up coming to $1,500," she said.

 Luckily, her insurance paid most of it, but she still had to pay a $500 deductible.

 What you can do

-A similar class action against Honda was also recently dismissed, for lack of factual support.
+A similar class-action suit against Honda was also recently dismissed for lack of factual support.

 "Don't Waste Your Money" is a registered trademark of Scripps Media, Inc. ("Scripps").